 The name may have changed, but none of the features or functionality has been lost in the switch over.
 Which is why when deciding on a SIP trunk provider for Skype for Business, it is still the wisest option to choose a certified SIP trunk provider that has the necessary accreditation and experience of leveraging private IP networks.

-With more of our customers moving to Skype for Business, one of the frequent questions we get asked is “Do I need to migrate my SIP Trunk as well?”
-The answer is “No”.
-A number of our customers have enjoyed the switch-over to Skype for Business and their SIP Trunks have migrated seamlessly.
+With more of our customers moving to Skype for Business, one of the frequent questions we get asked is “Do I need to migrate my SIP trunk as well?”
+The answer is “No.” A number of our customers have enjoyed the switch to Skype for Business and their SIP trunks have migrated seamlessly.
 If you’re hearing something different then this is a concern.
 There shouldn’t be any need to worry about upgrading servers or platforms – it’ll happen naturally.

 The Road Ahead

 Microsoft will continue on the road of having a closer integration of existing solutions as part of its Cloud offering – MS Office ‘guru’ Julia White introduced these new integration at the inaugural Microsoft Ignite Conference in Chicago at the beginning of May.
 Streamlining video meetings using Skype has been a widely discussed topic, however be sure you understand exactly what you get with an online Office 365 subscription.
 Don’t make the assumption that Office 365 online has a voice element, because it doesn’t.
 There is heavy promotion behind Office 365 Online – which is understandable as it’s a very popular platform – but as yet there is no dedicated voice support.
 To achieve a voice element in Office 365 online, businesses must purchase and deploy an on-premise Skype for Business Server to replace or enhance their existing PBX system.